brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/MaliciousProcessDetection/README.md

 ## 📝 Overview

-The **MaliciousProcessDetection Folder** contains a suite of **PowerShell scripts** designed to detect and remove **malicious processes** and unauthorized applications within **Windows environments**.
+The **MaliciousProcessDetection Folder** contains a collection of **PowerShell scripts** tailored to detect and remove **malicious processes** and unauthorized applications within **Windows environments**.
 These tools automate the uninstallation of suspicious software, enhancing system integrity, ensuring compliance, and strengthening overall security.

 ### Key Features:
 - **User-Friendly GUI:** Simplifies user interaction for efficient operation.
-- **Detailed Logging:** All scripts generate `.log` files for operational transparency and troubleshooting.
+- **Detailed Logging:** All scripts generate `.LOG` files for operational transparency and troubleshooting.
-- **Exportable Reports:** Scripts export data in `.csv` format for easy integration with reporting tools.
+- **Exportable Reports:** Outputs in `.CSV` format for seamless integration with reporting tools.
-- **Proactive Software Compliance:** Automates the removal of non-compliant applications, improving security and reducing vulnerabilities.
+- **Proactive Software Compliance:** Automates the removal of non-compliant applications, reducing vulnerabilities and enhancing security.

 ---

 ## 🛠️ Prerequisites

-Ensure the following requirements are met before running the scripts:
+Before using the scripts in this folder, ensure the following prerequisites are met:

 1. **⚙️ PowerShell**
    - PowerShell must be enabled on your system.
-   - The following module may need to be imported where applicable:
+   - The following modules may need to be imported where applicable:
      - **Active Directory:** `Import-Module ActiveDirectory`
+     - **DHCP:** `Import-Module DHCPServer`

 2. **🔑 Administrator Privileges**
    - Scripts may require elevated permissions to access sensitive configurations, uninstall applications, or modify system settings.

 3. **🖥️ Remote Server Administration Tools (RSAT)**
-   - Install RSAT on your Windows 10/11 workstation to enable remote management of Active Directory and server roles.
+   - Install RSAT on your Windows 10/11 workstation to enable remote management of Active Directory, DNS, DHCP, and other server roles.

 ---

 ## 📄 Script Descriptions (Alphabetical Order)

-1. **🛡️ Remove-Softwares-NonCompliance-Tool.ps1**
+### **1. Remove-EmptyFiles-or-DateRange.ps1**
+   Detects and removes empty files or files within a specified date range, optimizing file storage and maintaining system organization.

+### **2. 🛡️ Remove-Softwares-NonCompliance-Tool.ps1**
-   Automates the uninstallation of multiple software applications based on a `.txt` configuration file.
+   Automates the uninstallation of multiple software applications based on a `.TXT` configuration file.
 Logs every action performed, handles errors gracefully, and provides an efficient solution for bulk software removal.

-   - **Additional Files:**
+   **Additional Files:**
+   - **Softwares-NonCompliance-List.txt**:
-     - **Softwares-NonCompliance-List.txt:** A configuration file specifying the software to uninstall.
-Applications must be listed one per line for targeted and precise uninstallation.
+     Serves as a configuration file for the script.
+Each application to be uninstalled must be listed on a separate line to ensure targeted and precise uninstallation.

-2. **🚫 Remove-Softwares-NonCompliance-viaGPO.ps1**
+### **3. 🚫 Remove-Softwares-NonCompliance-viaGPO.ps1**
    Enforces software compliance by removing non-compliant or unauthorized applications via Group Policy Objects (GPO).
-This script reduces vulnerabilities by automating software removal across multiple machines.
+Automates removal across multiple machines, reducing vulnerabilities.

-3. **🗑️ Uninstall-SelectedApp-Tool.ps1**
+### **4. 🗑️ Uninstall-SelectedApp-Tool.ps1**
    Provides a user-friendly GUI for selecting and uninstalling applications directly from workstations.
-This script detects and removes unwanted or malicious software with minimal manual intervention, ensuring effective removal.
+Detects and removes unwanted or malicious software with minimal manual intervention, ensuring effective removal.

 ---